nikhil-tibrewal/mlops_pipeline/README.md

 docker compose build --no-cache docker compose up
 ```

+The `--no-cache` option can be omitted to re-use previously built layers.

 This will:
 - 🔨 **Build 2 Docker images** using the `Dockerfile` in the `airflow/` and `mlflow/` folders.